MaastrichtU-IDS/dsri-helm-charts/charts/jupyterlab/README.md

 You can also extend those images to build a custom one with all the packages you need already installed, we recommend you to take a look at the instructions of our custom JupyterLab image at https://github.com/MaastrichtU-IDS/jupyterlab

+> Visit the [dsri-helm-charts GitHub repository](https://github.com/MaastrichtU-IDS/dsri-helm-charts) for more details on how to develop and tests the charts, feel free to send us pull requests to propose your improvements!

 ## Installing the Chart

 Install the DSRI Helm Charts on your machine, if not already done: